 Both are excellent ghost stories.
 They have been expertly written and have great characters.
 Whilst they won’t terrify you, they are definitely creepy tales to enjoy.
 Ghost Stories is definitely a MUST READ for lovers of ghosts and the supernatural.

 As the content is more creepy than out and out horror I would say that this book is suitable for older children and adults.

 RRP: £3.59 (Paperback) / £0.99 (Kindle)

 Available to buy from Amazon here.

-For more information about the author and other titles by Pennie Mae Cartawick, including Sherlock Holmes stories and books on health and diet, visit www.penniemaecartawick.wordpress.com.
+For more information about Pennie Mae Cartawick and her other books, including Sherlock Holmes stories, visit www.penniemaecartawick.wordpress.com.